 What symbolizes strength training and fitness better than the humble dumbbell?

 Dumbbells are a classic piece of fitness equipment.
 The benefits of incorporating dumbbell exercises into a well-rounded workout routine are well-documented.
-Whether it’s your first time in a gym or you’re an experienced lifter, dumbbells help promote improvements to your physical strength, endurance, conditioning, and overall health and well-being.
+Whether it’s your first time in a gym or you’re an experienced lifter, dumbbells can help promote improvements to your physical strength, endurance, conditioning, and overall health and well-being.

 RELATED: Buying Dumbbells: How To Get The Most For Your Money